MarlinFirmware/MarlinDocumentation/_hardware/endstops.md

 ## Probe used for homing and bed-leveling.

-The probe should be mounted so that its trigger point lies below the extruder nozzle. `Z_PROBE_OFFSET_FROM_EXTRUDER` (negative!) is this vertical offset.
+The probe should be mounted so that its trigger point lies below the extruder nozzle.
+The third value of `NOZZLE_TO_PROBE_OFFSET` (negative!) is this vertical offset.
 This offset is applied by the firmware when homing in order to properly reference the coordinate system to the nozzle position.
 To measure this see [here](#measure_offsets).
 For a mechanical probe like a BL-Touch, this offset is geometrically fixed.
 For a remote sensing probe (e. g. inductive or capacitive), the offset might vary with bed material.
 You can tweak it using [M851](/docs/gcode/M851.html).

 ![Fig. 1](/assets/images/docs/hardware/endstops/bltouchwithbltouch.png)
 {: style="text-align: center;"}